GLOBAL SELLING BLOG

 Full credit period for drawee

 The drawee, who is obligated to make the payment on the due date, benefits from the full credit period granted by the bill of exchange.
-They are not compelled to make the payment earlier than the specified date, allowing them to manage their cash flow more effectively and utilise the funds until the maturity of the bill.
+They are not compelled to make the payment earlier than the specified date, allowing them to manage their cash flow more effectively and utilise the funds until the bill matures.6

 Disadvantages of a bill of exchange